App Actions V3

 });

-// Run an action synchronously and retrieve back the result
+// Run and get the result

-Fliplet.App.V3.Actions.runWithResult('confirm-booking', {
+var result = await Fliplet.App.V3.Actions.runWithResult('confirm-booking', {

 entryId: 123,